Azure/typespec-azure/.chronus/changes/new-decorator-custom-azure-resource-2024-10-27-15-43-13.md

   - "@azure-tools/typespec-azure-resource-manager"
 ---

-Add the `@armCustomResources` decorator to identify ARM resources that do not use the base resource types.
+Add the `@Azure.ResourceManager.Legacy.customAzureResource` decorator to identify ARM resources that do not use the base resource types.